Popscotch/Clicker-Game-Tutorial/README.md

 ## Chapter 3

-The idea of clicker games is that you purchase generators to produce more resources so that you can purchase even more generators that produce even more resources et cetera et cetra.
+The general idea of clicker games is that you purchase generators to produce more resources so that you can purchase even more generators that produce even more resources et cetera et cetra.
+It's a game about exponential growth.

-We're going to generalise our Auto Clicker using a `class`, and then making another generator that's both more powerful and expensive.
+We're going to generalise our Auto Clicker using a `class`, and create some functions so our game is more dynamic.

 ### Step 1

-Make a class:
+Let's define a 'generator' class.
+This is what represents a generator, and we'll ues this class to make more generators.

 ```JS
 class Generator {
     constructor(name, price, power) {